Please read below to get an idea of who we are as a community.

 I enjoy the outdoors and being outside walking with friends while having a good conversation.

-When the boys were 1 1/2 and 3 years old David was offered the opportunity to work at Duke University Medical Center in Durham, NC.
-We had no idea where that was at the time, but decided that we should go for a year and check it out.
+In 1998 David was offered the opportunity to work at the Duke University Medical Center.
+We decided that we should go for a year and check it out.
 That is over 20 years ago now.
 David still enjoys work at Duke as an anesthesiologist.
-I never practiced medicine in the US, but stayed at home with the boys and later volunteered at their schools and in the community.
+I never practiced medicine in the US, but stayed at home with the boys.

-When they were teenagers I took a welding class that changed my life, the intensity of this class was challenging.
-I needed concentration, strong hand-eye coordination and training to improve.
-I was hooked!
+Then I took a welding class that changed my life.
 The ability to create art using the combination of high voltage and power tools was exhilarating.
 It felt like a whole new way of looking at creation.
 Over the years I built sculpture and indoor and outdoor furniture and finally settled on creating wall hangings and “paintings” using copper and brass sheet as my canvas and patinas as paints.

-For the last 12 years our family has lived in Durham in a beautiful old Queen Anne style Victorian house affectionately known as The Bull Durham House, because it housed Annie Savoy (Susan Sarandon) in the movie Bull Durham.
-It has been a wonderful place to raise a family and watch Durham develop into the gritty city is has become.
+Since 2007 we have lived in Durham in a beautiful old Victorian house affectionately known as The Bull Durham House, because it housed Annie Savoy (Susan Sarandon) in the movie Bull Durham.
+It has been a wonderful place to raise a family and watch Durham develop into the gritty city it has become.

-Nick and Doug have both graduated from college and are off working out what directions their lives will take and we feel the need to pass the historic home on to the next family that will love it.
+Our boys have graduated from college and are off working out what directions their lives will take and we feel the need to pass the historic home on to the next family that will love it.

 I am very excited about joining Bull City Commons and can’t wait to see what this adventure will bring.